 Mental health disorders are a serious concern.
 Mental health disorders include a variety of conditions, including things like Schizophrenia and depression.
-Of course, such disorders can be successfully treated.
-Current statistics indicate that approximately 1 out of 8 or 970 million people globally suffer from mental health disorders.
+Of course, such disorders can be successfully treated1.
+Current statistics indicate that approximately 1 out of 8 or 970 million people globally suffer from mental health disorders2.
 Unfortunately, even though the number of people affected is staggering, social stigma towards mental health conditions and people suffering from it still exists.
-Current scientific evidence suggests that stigmatization towards mental illness is more prevalent than physical illnesses.
-The stigmatizing attitudes and fears shown towards individuals with Schizophrenia are widely prevailing, and this disorder especially appears as one of the most stigmatized mental disorders.
-Almost 24 million people, or 1 in 300 worldwide, have Schizophrenia.
-Obsessive Compulsive Disorder (OCD), on the other hand, was found to have a lifetime prevalence of 1.3% globally.
+Current scientific evidence suggests that stigmatization towards mental illness is more prevalent than physical illnesses3.
+The stigmatizing attitudes and fears shown towards individuals with Schizophrenia are widely prevailing, and this disorder especially appears as one of the most stigmatized mental disorders4.
+Almost 24 million people, or 1 in 300 worldwide, have Schizophrenia5.
+Obsessive Compulsive Disorder (OCD), on the other hand, was found to have a lifetime prevalence of 1.3% globally6.
 Current evidence suggests that people diagnosed with OCD are at risk of developing Schizophrenia+.
-Stigma is a significant obstacle to OCD patients getting treatment, just like it is for people with Schizophrenia.

-Not only can misinformed members of the general population hold stigmatizing beliefs about mental illness, but so can those who work in the medical field and even those who interact with patients.
-Hence, the unfavorable views of healthcare professionals toward those who are mentally ill may lead to stigma and prejudice, which makes it more difficult for them to get the help they need and to recover from their disease.
-Stigma also affects how health professionals seek treatment and negatively influences their workplace environment.
-In Saudi Arabia, stigmatization is widespread; a study found that almost one-fifth of primary healthcare patients have a mental illness.
-Also, an investigation into the stigmatizing attitudes of doctors toward patients with mental disorders was conducted in King Abdullah Medical City (KAMC) in 2019; the investigation results revealed a comparatively high degree of stigmatizing attitude.
-This study aims to identify the stigma among medical care providers towards Schizophrenia and Obsessive-compulsive disorder people.
-Our objectives were (i) to examine a variety of the medical care providers' stigma towards people with OCD and Schizophrenia; (ii) to determine the differences in the stigma between medical care providers according to professions; (iii) to identify factors associated with high levels of stigmatization among healthcare providers.
+Stigma is a significant obstacle to OCD patients getting treatment, just like it is for people with Schizophrenia8.
+Not only can misinformed members of the general population hold stigmatizing beliefs about mental illness, but so can those who work in the medical field and even those who interact with patients9.
+Hence, the unfavorable views of healthcare professionals toward those who have a mental illness may lead to stigma and prejudice, which makes it more difficult for them to get the help they need and to recover from their disease 10.
+Stigma also affects how health professionals seek treatment negatively and professionals seek treatment and negatively influences their workplace environment11.
+In Saudi Arabia, stigmatization is widespread; a study found that almost one-fifth of primary healthcare patients have a mental illness12.
+Also, an investigation into the stigmatizing attitudes of doctors toward patients with mental disorders was conducted in King Abdullah Medical City (KAMC) in 2019; the investigation results revealed a comparatively high degree of stigmatizing attitude13.
+This study aims to identify the stigma among medical care providers towards Schizophrenia